 63. David Bowie – Memory Of A Free Festival

 Gavin Russom’s Paper Eyes comp is now available through Ecstatic Recordings.
 A double LP from his long-dormant Black Meteoric Star project—’The Xecond Xoming of Black Meteoric Star’—is due out soon (“you know, vinyl pressing delays,” he explains) through Traxx’s Nation imprint.
-Explore more of his music below—including one of the first Needle Exchange mixes and a special Moog collaboration—or look for the dude behind all the analog gear at LCD Soundsystem’s next show.
+Explore more of his music below, including one of our first Needle Exchange mixes and a special Moog collaboration.